|Nutritional Guidelines (per serving)|

 Remove from oven and place on cooling rack.

-- As you can imagine, every country (and every cook for that matter) makes pogacha its own way, so they can be found in different textures, flavors, sizes, and heights.
+- As you can imagine, every cook makes pogacha their own way, so they can be found in different textures, flavors, sizes, and heights.
 Some have a crumbly scone-like texture while others are more like tender white bread.

 - In Bulgaria, where the bread is known as pogačice, it is more of a puff pastry affair and often served hot as an appetizer filled with sour cream or curd cheese or Bulgarian feta cheese.
 This is also popular in Turkey.